 1. City Centre

-Preston offers a range of student accommodation options to suit various needs, budgets, and lifestyles.
-Here’s a guide to the types of rooms and apartments you can find in Preston:
+Preston offers a variety of student accommodation options to suit different preferences, lifestyles, and budgets.
+Here’s a guide to the types of rooms and apartments you can find:

 1. Ensuite Rooms

-Perfect for those who want privacy while still enjoying a social atmosphere.
-With an ensuite room rooms to rent in Preston, you'll have your private bedroom and bathroom, but you'll share the kitchen and living spaces with other students.
+Ensuite rooms are perfect for students who want privacy but still enjoy a social environment.
+These rooms come with a private bedroom and bathroom, while you share the kitchen and living spaces with other students.
+It’s a great balance of independence and community living.

 2. Non-Ensuite Rooms

-Ideal for students on a budget, non-ensuite rooms to rent in Preston offer affordable living.
-You’ll have a private bedroom, but the bathroom, kitchen, and living areas are shared with other students.
+For students on a budget, non-ensuite rooms are a more affordable choice.
+These rooms provide a private bedroom, but you’ll share the bathroom, kitchen, and living areas with other students.
+It’s ideal for those who want to save money and enjoy a sense of community.

 3. Studio Apartments